Stargirl has now completed its freshman season, so we thought we’d play a game of 101 fun facts.

 Ted’s sons Jack and David also held the title.
 There’s also a list of other heroes who take on the moniker, including Doctor Mid-Nite himself, Charles McNider.

 In Stars and S.T.R.I.PE., Ted Knight offers the Starman mantle to Sylvester, but he declines.

 #2: Icicle Differences

 Stargirl depicts Jordan Mahkent as a businessman going under the persona Icicle with full-fledged ice powers.
-However, did you know his name isn’t actually Jordan in the comics and that he actually doesn’t have abilities?
+However, did you know his name isn’t Jordan in the comics?

-In the larger works of DC Comics, Icicle’s civilian name is Joar Mahkent and he was an enemy of the original Green Lantern, Alan Scott.
+Icicle’s civilian name is Joar Mahkent, and he serves as an enemy of the original Green Lantern, Alan Scott.
 Also, he didn’t have powers the way he does in Stargirl.
-He has a cold gun ray whereas his onscreen powers and icy appearance were taken from the comics version of his son Cameron who got cold abilities after being overexposed to his father’s weapon.
+He has a cold gun ray.
+His onscreen abilities and icy appearance are from the comic counterpart of Cameron.

 #3: Good Doggie!

-The first is actually a real life fact.
-Before being cast as Courtney Whitmore/ Stargirl, Brec Bassinger starred in the Nickelodeon series, Bella and the Bulldogs.
+The first is a real-life fact.
+Before being cast as Courtney Whitmore/ Stargirl, Brec Bassinger starred in the Nickelodeon series Bella and the Bulldogs.
 Max being a bulldog might be a reference to that.

 The second fact is Max exists in the comics in a small way.
 We say this because Max’s comic name is Patton, and he’s a Doberman.

 Sadistic and ruthless like her husband, Lawrence “Crusher” Crock/Sportsmaster, Stargirl is not the first time Paula Brooks/Tigress has appeared onscreen.

 Unlike her appearance on Stargirl, Paula and Crock have two daughters, Artemis and Jade and a granddaughter, Lian.

 In the comics, Paula isn’t of Asian descent.
-She is Caucasian and originally went under the moniker of Huntress before it was later changed to Tigress.
+She is Caucasian and originally went under the moniker of Huntress before it changed to Tigress.

-The costume Paula is seen wearing in Stargirl is a nod to the one worn by her daughter Artemis in the comics as the third Tigress.
-It should also be noted that Brooks’ ethnicity in the show is a reference to the character’s ethnicity in Young Justice.
+Finally, Paula’s costume in Stargirl is a nod to the one worn by her daughter in the comics as the third Tigress.

 #5: Courtney Doesn’t Find The Cosmic Staff In The Comics